Rabios/Rabios/README.md

 # About
 Hello everyone!

-My name's Rabia Alhaffar,I'm 16 years old teenager from syria,And muslim
+My name's Rabia Alhaffar,16 years old teenager from syria,And muslim

-My nickname is "steria773"
+My nickname's "steria773"

 ## What do you work?
 Indie game developer,Loves to make fun when there is way to make it!